wikindx/wikindx/trunk/components/plugins/repairkit/README.txt

 CHANGELOG:

+2021-03-02 : FIX : allow the two syntax of current_timestamp() for MySQL and MariaDB.
 2021-03-02 : FIX : workaround a limitation of MySQL (no self update of a table) 2021-01-28 : ADD : user account deduplication (#287).
 2021-01-27 : FIX : correctly created multi-field primary key (#281).